 How can you tell if Twitch followers are fake?

-After the wave of bans Twitch did to millions of accounts last year, it’s safe to say that none is safe from fake followers.
+After the wave of bans Twitch did to millions of accounts in 2021, it’s safe to say that none is safe from fake followers.

 Even if you haven’t seen that sort of figure, yet, some of the followers are likely fake accounts that contribute nothing to your channel’s growth.

-By the way, we haven’t come across a tool to inform about fake engagement.
+By the way, at the time of writing, we haven’t come across a tool to inform about fake engagement.
 If you could find any, please be wary of the legitimacy.